jamessearle71/about-me/README.md

 # Lab 03 - New features to add

-- Top ten unordered list in HTML (top ten places to visit)
+- Top 10 skills unordered list in HTML (complete)
 - Work experience and education as an unordered list (complete)
-- 6th question for the guessing game that takes a numerical input (higher or lower; must provide 4 guessing opportunities to the user; correct answer must be given after these chances have been exhausted)
+- 6th question for the guessing game that takes a numerical input (higher or lower, must provide 4 guessing opportunities to the user; correct answer must be given after these chances have been exhausted) (complete)
+- 7th question using array